orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Kernel

   You must verify the compiler's hardening is on and/or apply the hardening flags unconditionally.
-Don't assume that the user is using the default USE flag settings for the C/C++ compiler or hardened linker.
+Don't assume that the user is using the default on hardened USE flag settings for the C/C++ compiler or hardened linker.

 * C/C++ daemons and suid packages require `-fstack-clash-protection` C{,XX}FLAG.